manishas/scylla/readme.md

 2. Install [Vagrant]
 3. Optional: Configure SendGrid for sending emails.
     Copy mail-example.js to mail.js and add your sendgrid credentials.
-3. type ‘vagrant up’ in the scylla directory
+3. Type ‘vagrant up’ in the scylla directory
 4. Done!
 Scylla is now running at: http://localhost:8090/

 ## APIs